 After spending five years at Legal Aid, I spent several years at a firm that focused on representing people trying to obtain Social Security disability benefits.
 I am now managing my own firm and helping clients with their Social Security and Veteran’s benefits claims.

 I am licensed in all courts in North Carolina as well as all three Federal District Courts in North Carolina.
+The Department of Veterans Affairs has accredited me as a representative and I am admitted to the Court of Veterans Appeals.
 I have served as the technology chair for the Disability Advocacy Section of the North Carolina Advocates for Justice and I give several continuing education presentations to other attorneys each year.